 Winter Driving Tips

 When you were a kid, you probably got excited when winter storms hit because it usually meant school would be closed, and you could spend the day building a snowman and drinking hot chocolate.
 As an adult, you probably dread reports of severe weather because you worry about what road conditions will be like getting to and from work.
-If you have teenagers who drive, you might also worry about them being on the road during harsh winter road conditions.
-Do they know how to drive in snowy or icy conditions?
-When the weather turns cold, it's a good time to review these winter driving tips with them.
-You might find it's a good review for you as well!
+When the weather turns cold, it's a good time to review these winter driving tips.

 First Things First